50 Festive Christmas Things To Do In Florida for 2024

 dog friendly things to do for christmas in Florida

-29. Mizner Park Holiday Tree Lighting in Boca Raton
+30. Mizner Park Holiday Tree Lighting in Boca Raton

-The tree is lit hourly to much fanfare with music and a light show.
+The tree is lit to much fanfare with music and a light show.
 Afterward, you can enjoy the local dining and shopping around Mizner Park.

-30. Key West Holiday Lights Tour
+31. Key West Holiday Lights Tour

 For the island Christmas experience, Key West has plenty of sights to see.
 Here you can take a trolley tour and check out the best holiday displays in the Conch Republic.